Arellano–Bond estimator

 In econometrics, the Arellano–Bond estimator is a generalized method of moments estimator used to estimate dynamic models of panel data.
 It was proposed in 1991 by Manuel Arellano and Stephen Bond, based on the earlier work by Alok Bhargava and John Denis Sargan in 1983, for addressing certain endogeneity problems.
-The GMM-SYS estimator is a system that contains both the levels and the first difference equations.
-It provides an alternative to the standard first difference GMM estimator.

 Qualitative description

-Unlike static panel data models, dynamic panel data models include lagged levels of the dependent variable as regressors.
-Including a lagged dependent variable as a regressor violates strict exogeneity, because the lagged dependent variable is likely to be correlated with the random effects and/or the general errors.
 The Bhargava-Sargan article developed optimal linear combinations of predetermined variables from different time periods, provided sufficient conditions for identification of model parameters using restrictions across time periods, and developed tests for exogeneity for a subset of the variables.
 When the exogeneity assumptions are violated and correlation pattern between time varying variables and errors may be complicated, commonly used static panel data techniques such as fixed effects estimators are likely to produce inconsistent estimators because they require certain strict exogeneity assumptions.

 Anderson and Hsiao (1981) first proposed a solution by utilising instrumental variables (IV) estimation.
 However, the Anderson–Hsiao estimator is asymptotically inefficient, as its asymptotic variance is higher than the Arellano–Bond estimator, which uses a similar set of instruments, but uses generalized method of moments estimation rather than instrumental variables estimation.

 In the Arellano–Bond method, first difference of the regression equation are taken to eliminate the individual effects.
 Then, deeper lags of the dependent variable are used as instruments for differenced lags of the dependent variable (which are endogenous).

 In traditional panel data techniques, adding deeper lags of the dependent variable reduces the number of observations available.
 For example, if observations are available at T time periods, then after first differencing, only T-1 lags are usable.
 Then, if K lags of the dependent variable are used as instruments, only T-K-1 observations are usable in the regression.
 This creates a trade-off: adding more lags provides more instruments, but reduces the sample size.
 The Arellano–Bond method circumvents this problem.